-Replace the Fiberglass Bath with a new Acrylic Shower
+Replace the Fiberglass Bath with a New Acrylic Shower Research

 The log cabin has a cream colored one-piece fiberglass tub and shower combo.
 The plumbing behind it needs repair, so this might be an opportunity to replace it with a new white acrylic shower.